-Time and time again the internet and the browsing history of a person play a pivotal role in numerous types of civil cases.
+Time and time again, the internet browsing history of a person plays a pivotal role in numerous types of civil cases.
 Internet-based examinations are common in eDiscovery.
-Whether a person uses Internet Explorer, Safari, Chrome or Firefox their activities can be tracked.
+Whether a person uses Internet Explorer, Safari, Chrome or Firefox, their activities can be tracked.
 Did the person in question browse through the internet using an incognito mode or something similar?
-We can track that?
+We can track that.
 Was the internet history deleted?
 It’s OK, we can recover that.
 Do you need to know if a person logged into a particular website?
-This knowledge can be used to prove hidden financials, cloud-based storage, various logins, hidden email accounts to name a few.
+This knowledge can be used to prove hidden financials, cloud-based storage, various logins and hidden email accounts, to name a few.

 Here is just a sample of what can be recovered:

-Internet examinations can be done as a stand-alone exam, or more commonly used in cases involving eDiscovery.
-Internet examinations are performed on computers, smartphones, tablets, and gaming consoles as well as smart TVs.
+Internet examinations can be done as a stand-alone exam or, more commonly, used in cases involving eDiscovery.
+Internet examinations are performed on almost any device connected to the internet, including gaming consoles and smart TVs.
 Call us today or fill out the contact form on this page so we can get started on your internet examination.